soedirgo/sourcec/README.md

 This compiler takes a Source §1 program represented in ESTree JSON format as input and produces LLVM IR as output, which you can run in e.g. [llvm-wasm](https://soedirgo.github.io/llvm-wasm/).

+sourcec compiles a subset of Source §1.
+The specification can be found [here](https://github.com/soedirgo/sourcec/blob/main/source_1_sourcec.pdf).

 ## Prerequisites
 #### Install LLVM 11
 If you are on macOS, you can run the following using `brew`: